onewangyi/onewangyi.github.io/_pages/about.md

 News
 ======
+05/2024: Our collaborative study with Prof. Ming Xu and Prof. Xiaoyan Xie is accepted by _UMB_.
+"Development and Validation of an Explainable Machine Learning Model for Identification of Hyperfunctioning Parathyroid Glands from High-Frequency Ultrasonographic Images".

 05/2024: Our paper on 2D for 3D Segmentation is accepted by _Expert Systems with Applications_.
 Congrats to Zhuoyuan. "[Contextual Embedding Learning to Enhance 2D Networks for Volumetric Image Segmentation](https://authors.elsevier.com/sd/article/S0957-4174(24)01145-X)", [[code]](https://github.com/JuliusWang-7/CE_Block).

 05/2024: Our paper on Breast Cancer Diagnosis in DCE-MRI is accepted by _CBMS2024_.
 Congrats to Zixian. "[Exploring Kinetic Curves Features for the Classification of Benign and Malignant Breast Lesions in DCE-MRI](https://arxiv.org/abs/2404.13929)", [[code]](https://github.com/ryandok/JPA).